aramder/aramder.github.io/Rules-of-Acquisition.md

 The Rules of Acquisition are the sacred precepts of Ferengi commerce — a codified business bible first introduced by the first Grand Nagus, Gint.
 Quoted constantly throughout *Star Trek: Deep Space Nine* and beyond, they serve as both satirical commentary on capitalism and genuine in-universe law.

-Some of these reflect a moral framework humans haven't quite adopted yet — the gap between satire and observation is narrower than it ought to be.
-The ones marked ★ are rules I've actually seen play out in the real world, whether in business dealings, career moments, or just navigating life.
-Some required more firsthand experience to confirm than others.
+Some of these reflect a moral framework humans haven't quite adopted yet.
+The ones marked ★ are rules I've seen play out, whether in business dealings, career moments, or the occasional expensive lesson.

 ## The Rules